leeorhelps/SpeechBird/0.4/Readme.md

 #### Video Demo:  <URL HERE>
 #### Sources, Installation and Usage Manuals:  https://github.com/leeorhelps/SpeechBird/tree/main/0.4
 #### Description: SPEECHBIRD lets you do (nearly) everything on your computer, hands free.
-SPEECHBIRD brings (a lot of) extra functionality, speed and accuracy to Speech Recognition, so you can operate your computer entirely with **your voice** instead of your hands (but with speed (and sanity)).
+SPEECHBIRD brings extra functionality to Speech Recognition, so you can operate your computer using **your voice** instead of your hands (but with speed! (and accuracy! (and sanity!))).

 * Craft beautiful documents for business or school
 * Write emails